BluAS BluAS

 Introduction

-BluAS stands for BluOS Album Shuffle and is a dedicated web player that allows you to control your BluOS player at home.
+BluAS stands for BluOS Album Shuffle (formerly known as BluRP) and is a dedicated web player that allows you to control your BluOS player at home.
 Its main function is to select and play complete albums randomly selected from your local NAS.
 Examples are at the end of this page or click here for a short demo.

 The official BluOS Controller app (check on Google Play) doesn't yet offer such an "album shuffle" function, while users with large music collections on their NAS (like me) would like this (see here).